avast/slog4s/site/docs/index.md

 logger.info("Hello world!").unsafeRunSync()
 ```

-That was pretty boring, except `x-file` and `x-line` attributes that denote location of the log message within a file.
+That was pretty boring, except `file` and `line` attributes that denote location of the log message within a file.
 We can also provide an exception:

 ```scala mdoc:evallog